Young driver insurance

 And if you start tampering with it – thinking you can move it or trick it, and it breaks, expect a hefty bill for a replacement box.

-Step 3: See if you can get cashback on top of the cheapest quote
+Step 3: See whether you can get cashback on top of the cheapest quote

-This can beat going to the comparison sites above, but make sure your quote through a cashback site isn't more expensive.
+This can beat going to the comparison sites above, so is worth checking if you've time.
 It's also best to think of the cashback as a bonus, rather than 100% guaranteed, as sometimes the deal isn't tracked or the cash paid out.
 These are the two routes to try...

-• Route 1: Use cashback sites' own comparisons.
+Route a) Use cashback sites' own comparisons.
 There's a version of Confused.com's comparison when you use cashback site Topcashback*, or go via Quidco* and it will be a MoneySupermarket version.
-Should you buy a policy through either of these cashback sites, you'll get £45 cashback, though you don't get the standard Confused or MoneySupermarket perks as these are a rebranded version of its comparison.
+Should you buy a policy through either of these cashback sites, you'll get £45 cashback, though you don't get the standard Confused or MoneySupermarket perks, as these are rebranded versions of their comparisons.

-Yet, as we say above, do keep an eye on the quotes you get, as you may not get exactly the same prices as you would from Confused's (or MoneySupermarket's) comparison.
-The easiest way to do it is to look at the quotes you get, then take off £45 from Quidco's or Topcashback's cheapest, and see which works out cheapest for you.
+Yet do keep an eye on the quotes you get, as you may not get exactly the same prices as you would from Confused's and MoneySupermarket's comparisons.
+Check the quotes you get direct from these, then take off £45 from Quidco's and Topcashback's cheapest, and compare which one is cheapest.
+And also try...

-• Route 2: Find your cheapest insurer then go via a cashback site.
-Once you know your cheapest insurer, check what cashback you, or the charity, will get going to it direct via Quidco* and Topcashback*
+Route b) Go to your cheapest insurer via a cashback site.
+Once you've found your cheapest insurer by following the steps earlier in this guide, check what cashback you'll get going to it direct via Quidco* and Topcashback*.

 But be careful not to let the cashback tail wag the dog.
 Choose the right insurer first, then look for cashback, not vice versa.